 Securing WCF Data Services

-This article describes security considerations that are specific to developing, deploying, and running WCF Data Services and applications that access services that support the Open Data Protocol (OData).
+This topic describes security considerations that are specific to developing, deploying, and running WCF Data Services and applications that access services that support the Open Data Protocol (OData).
 You should also follow recommendations for creating secure .NET Framework applications.

 Authenticating Client Requests

 WCF Data Services does not implement any kind of authentication of its own, but rather relies on the authentication provisions of the data service host.
 This means that the service assumes that any request that it receives has already been authenticated by the network host and that the host has correctly identified the principle for the request appropriately via the interfaces provided by WCF Data Services.
-These authentication options and approaches are detailed in the multipart OData and Authentication series.
+These authentication options and approaches are detailed in OData and Authentication series.

 Authentication Options for a WCF Data Service